Shaedil/vim-vintage-colorscheme/README.md

 ### Pathogen Installation
 1. Download and install Pathogen.
-2. Clone my github repository using Git, or by clicking the green download zip button on the top right
+2. Clone my github repository using Git.

     a. **Cloning**
     ```